-It is very important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure mirabegron is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Mirabegron may increase your blood pressure.
 You will need to have your blood pressure measured while you are using mirabegron.
 If you notice any change in your blood pressure, call your doctor right away.